tchbnl/checkers/README.md

 ## minicheck
 As is tradition, minicheck is a version of the same script slimmed down without comments and excess spacing.
 Useful to run directly in the shell instead of having to download and execute a file.
 As always, review any code you run from the Internet.

+checkers was inspired by one of Tyler's [excellent scripts](https://github.com/Risingfeanyx/cPanel_centos_scripts#wordpress).